ivbrajkovic/js-chronicles/Functional JavaScript/From Chaos to Clarity: Mastering Function Composition and Pipelines in JavaScript.md

 A **pure function** is like a perfectly crafted incantation.
 It yields the same result for the same inputs, with no side effects.
 No global variables, no hidden dependencies—just wizardry you can rely on, the foundation for workflows you can trust.
 Pure functions simplify testing and debugging by eliminating unexpected dependencies and external influences.

+A **pure function** is like a perfectly crafted incantation.
+It depends only on its inputs, producing consistent results without side effects.
+No global variables, no hidden dependencies—just wizardry you can rely on, the foundation for workflows you can trust.
+Pure functions simplify testing and debugging by eliminating unexpected dependencies and external influences.

 Let’s see the difference between these two spells.
 First, here’s an impure function—a rough spell:
 ```typescript
 let discount = 0;